Is CBD Vape Oil Legal?

 The legal distinction between hemp and marijuana is determined by the levels of THC in the plant.
 THC is the psychoactive compound that creates the high marijuana is infamous for.
 Marijuana is bred to have high levels of THC while hemp is bred to have low levels of THC.
 The final product of hemp must have less than 0.3% THC; anything above 0.3% is considered a product of marijuana.

 CBD oil must also be sourced legally.
-Hemp is only legal for commercial growth in certain states.
-Hemp oil must be sourced from these states or be imported from countries where commercial hemp cultivation is legal.
+Hemp is only legal for commercial growth in certain states, or must be sourced from those states or be imported from countries where commercial hemp cultivation is legal.